Finding The Money to Travel

 This post may contain affiliate links.

-We were able to travel full-time for almost 7 years, without a full-time traditional job between us and loving our new non-conventional life.
+We were able to travel full-time for almost 7 years, without a full-time traditional job between us. we were loving our new non-conventional life.
 Raising the money to travel was hard work initially, we weren’t rich, didn’t win the lottery, and for the preceding 5 years we only had 1 income, my husband’s chef’s salary.

 This post is about funding travel, with further info on how much money you need to fund long-term or full-time world travel.